-Risa’s Landing, named in honor of Risa Zwerling Wrighton, Chancellor Mark S. Wrighton’s wife, is a collaborative study space located on Level 2 of the Newman Tower of Collections and Exploration.
+Risa’s Landing, named in honor of Risa Zwerling Wrighton, Chancellor Mark S. Wrighton’s wife, is a collaborative study space located on Level 2 of the Newman Tower of Collections and Exploration in Olin Library.
 It has an open balcony with views of the surrounding study spaces, and its lighted ceiling features an image from NASA of the Milky Way.

 Seven tables around the perimeter of Risa’s Landing feature images of recreated desktops of prominent individuals with ties to Washington University.
 The tables provide the opportunity to visually tell each person’s diverse story through the lens of their chosen professions, roles within the community, and everyday life.

-Eugene Mackey III, architect: Eugene Mackey III earned a bachelor’s degree in architectural sciences in 1960 and a bachelor’s degree in architecture in 1962 from Washington University.
+Eugene Mackey III earned a bachelor’s degree in architectural sciences in 1960 and a bachelor’s degree in architecture in 1962 from Washington University.
 The following year, he earned a master’s degree from the Harvard Graduate School of Design.
-In 1966, he won the James Harrison Steedman Memorial Fellowship in Architecture for study abroad in Europe.
+In 1966, Mackey won the James Harrison Steedman Memorial Fellowship in Architecture for study abroad in Europe.
 In 1968 he formed his own firm, which eventually became Mackey Mitchell.
 Mackey’s firm oversaw dozens of projects on campus, including South 40 House, College Hall, and Eliot House.

-Lois Meier, student: Lora Lois Meier graduated from Mary Institute in St. Louis in 1906.
+Lora Lois Meier graduated from Mary Institute in St. Louis in 1906.
 In 1910, she earned a bachelor’s degree from Washington University.
-While at Washington University, she was vice president for McMillan Hall and a member of YWCA and Kappa Alpha Theta.
-Meier was a long-time friend of fellow student and future author and social reformer Fannie Hurst.
+While at Washington University, Meier was vice president for McMillan Hall and a member of YWCA and Kappa Alpha Theta.
+Meier was a long-time friend of a fellow student and future author and social reformer, Fannie Hurst.
 Meier’s table includes memorabilia from Meier and her 1910 classmates, including copies of The Hatchet, Washington University’s yearbook.
 These materials and more can be found in Washington University Libraries’ University Archives.

-Mark S. Wrighton, chancellor and chemist: Chancellor Mark S. Wrighton earned a bachelor’s degree from Florida State University and a doctorate from the California Institute of Technology.
+Chancellor Mark S. Wrighton earned a bachelor’s degree from Florida State University and a doctorate from the California Institute of Technology.
 An accomplished chemist, he has authored or coauthored over 300 academic papers and won several major awards, including a MacArthur Fellowship and the Pure Chemistry Award of the American Chemical Society.
-At MIT, he served as a professor, department chair, and as provost.
+At MIT, he served as a professor, department chair, and provost.
 In 1995, he became the 14th chancellor of Washington University.